.NET Core on LinuxDevOps is on the rise

 Win development group

-What was the Windows team doing then?
+What was the team working with then?
+Windows?

-.NET Core on Linux, DevOps on horseback
+.NET Core on LinuxDevOps is on the rise

 Now I can confidently say that IdentityServer4 is a cool free alternative to ADFS with similar features, or whatever Entity Framework Core - a paradise for a developer, where you can not bother writing SQL scripts, but describe queries in the database in terms of OOP.
 But then, when discussing the action plan, I looked at this stack as Sumerian cuneiform, recognizing only PostgreSQL and Git.

 At that time, we actively used Puppet as a configuration management system.
-In most of our projects we have used GitLab CI, Elastic, balancing high-loaded services using HAProxy kept track of everything Zabbix, bundles grafana ΠΈ Prometheus, Jaeger, and all this was spinning on pieces of iron HPESXi on VMware.
+In most of our projects we have used GitLab CI, Elastic, balancing high-loaded services using HAProxy kept track of everything Zabbix, bundles grafana и Prometheus, Jaeger, and all this was spinning on pieces of iron HPESXiVMware.
 Everyone knows - a classic of the genre.

-.NET Core on Linux, DevOps on horseback
+.NET Core on LinuxDevOps is on the rise

 Let's look and try to understand what happened before we started all these interventions.